-Some individuals with genital herpes have determined elements which may influence the frequency or severity of recurrences.
+Some individuals with genital herpes have determined elements that may influence the frequency or severity of recurrences.
 Aspects such as stress, diet plan, and lifestyle might deserve considering when taking a look at ways of handling herpes in your life.
 Each case is individual, and what works for one might not work for another.

 Regular or extreme recurrences of genital herpes infection might hinder daily work and social activities, and trigger disturbance to your sex life.
-However, there are steps which you can require to decrease outbreaks and assist bring the herpes virus under control.
+However, there are steps that you can require to decrease outbreaks and assist bring the herpes virus under control.
 This section explains what you can do and addresses some other questions which you might have about dealing with genital herpes.

 As soon as you have obtained the herpes simplex virus (HSV-2) it stays permanently resident in your body, residing in a structure called the dorsal root ganglion, which becomes part of the anxious tissue located near to the base of the spine.
 It spreads out down the nerve to break out on the skin from time to time.
 The majority of the time it is inactive, however, every so often something occurs to reactivate it, which triggers the symptoms you identify.
 In some cases, the herpes virus can reactivate and be shed without recognizable herpes symptoms (asymptomatic shedding).

 It is not understood precisely why the herpes infection ends up being active once again.
-Some people acknowledge certain trigger aspects which contribute to a breakout.
+Some people acknowledge certain trigger aspects that contribute to a breakout.
 These might include friction due to sexual relations, disease, stress, fatigue, anxiety, loss of sleep, direct sunshine, and menstruation.

 Many people discover that as the years pass the number and seriousness of their herpes recurrences naturally diminish.
 There may be several factors for this, for instance, changes in the way of life, in the body’s immune system, in the herpes infection itself, or in your capability to handle the trigger aspects.